 Conditions that can be treated with dry needling include, but are not limited to neck, back, and shoulder pain, arm pain (tennis elbow, carpal tunnel, golfer’s elbow), headache to include migraines and tension type headaches, jaw pain/TMJD, buttock pain and leg pain (sciatica, hamstring strain, calf tightness/spasms), tissue specific lesions, tendinopathies (chronic/acute).
 We have an additional charge of $25 when Dry Needling is provided as an adjunct to a physical therapy session.
 Dry Needling is not currently covered by any health insurance carrier.

-Fitness ClassesBoston Sports Medicine currently offers stretching classes in our Swampscott office led by one of our Exercise Specialists.
-The class is low impact and low intensity and designed to address the most common link to most injuries, loss of flexibility.
-It is an easy way to start to regain the fitness you may have lost through Covid
+Personal and Performance TrainingBoston Sports Medicine currently offers personal and performance training and stretching classes in all offices led by one of our Exercise Specialists.
+Stretching classes are low impact and low intensity and designed to address the most common link to most injuries, loss of flexibility.
+It is an easy way to start to regain your flexibility.

 Gait Training/Gait AnalysisBy observing an individual’s walking pattern, problems with flexibility, strength, and posture can be identified and addressed to eliminate pain and restore normal movement.

-Independent Medical Examinations (IME) and Record ReviewsDr.
-Velsmid is recognized by major insurance carriers as an unbiased expert physical therapy examiner and record reviewer.
-He has performed over 300 IMEs and record reviews.
-Independent medical examinations are performed in the Allston and Somerville offices.
+Independent Medical Examinations (IME) and Record ReviewsBoston Sports Medicine providers are recognized by major insurance carriers as an unbiased expert physical therapy examiners and record reviewers.

 IontophoresisThe use of electric current to deliver medication through the skin.
 Typically, prescription steroidal anti-inflammatory or analgesics drugs are used.
 Medication is delivered directly to the area of injury in an attempt to control pain and inflammation.
 The problems that oral medication can cause are eliminated.